 South Georgia is a remote yet magical island, exquisite in its beauty and virtually unspoilt by man.
 It is adorned with emerald green bays, blue glacier ice and formidable snow-covered peaks.
 Here you will be exposed to the world's greatest wildlife areas - the "Galapagos of the South".
-Home to millions of breeding birds, thousands of seals, the introduced Norwegian reindeer and the largest colony of King penguins on this planet - the island teems with life.
+Home to millions of breeding birds, thousands of seals and the largest colony of King penguins on this planet - the island teems with life.